KonstaT/KonstaT.github.io/_devices/rpi5/AOSP14.md

 **Issues:**

+- Issues with DSI displays ([Issue#58](https://github.com/raspberry-vanilla/android_local_manifest/issues/58))
+- Some audio DACs need additional configuration ([Issue#5743](https://github.com/raspberrypi/linux/issues/5743))
 - Various issues with CSI camera modules
-- Some audio DACs need additional configuration ([Issue#5743](https://github.com/raspberrypi/linux/issues/5743))
 - SELinux is in permissive mode
 - Encrypting userdata is not supported
 - and more...